Skip to content

 Optional Steps

-• You can now record additional analog sessions, if you wish.
+• You can now record additional analog sessions.

 • You can record normal object activity before and/or after the analog recording.